oz123/awesome-c/README.md

 This is a list of useful programs to help you write and debug C code which are *not* editors, libraries or compilers.

+* [c][276] - Compile and execute C "scripts" in one go on the command line.
+Also has shebang support.
+No license specified.
 * [aimake][97] - A build tool designed to avoid complex configurations.
 [GNU GPL3][41].
 * [c99sh][113] - Run C files using hash-bang.
 [FreeBSD][24].
 * [GDB][87] - The GNU Project debugger; a debugger for C. [GNU GPL3][41].